Environment Agency launches probe after ‘serious chemical spill’ into canal

 Editor

-The Environment Agency (EA) has launched an investigation following a “serious chemical spill” into a West Midlands canal.
+The Environment Agency (EA) has launched an investigation into a company following a “serious chemical spill” into a West Midlands canal.

 The public body described the incident in Walsall as “unacceptable” and warned it would take “robust enforcement action” if any wrongdoing had occurred.